An Alternative Issue Tracking Dataset of Public Jira Repositories: Enhancing the Dataset

 \subsection{Link Type Mapping}

 One of the main strengths of Jira consists of its ability to link issues and form complex issue graphs.
-An ``issue link'' is configured as a relationship between two issues, where the relationship has a name and a description.
+An ``issue link'' denotes a relationship between two issues including a name and a description.
 Examples of issue links include ``duplicate'', ``clone'', and ``depend.''
 Issue links are an important part of Jira and issue trackers in general.
 More research is needed to understand how issue linking works, what effect links have on the issue tracking ecosystems, and how they can be leveraged to create more productive and efficient development environments.
-However, only the ``duplicate'' issue links have been studied in great detail, while our dataset reveals that there are obviously many more to be explored.
-One potential problem with exploring these issue types, is the sheer number of link types that exist, and the lack of uniformity across different Jira repos.
-To address this issue, we performed a qualitative labelling process similarly to the issue types to unify the 75 different link types across the 16 Jira repos.
+While the ``duplicate'' issue links have been studied in great detail, our dataset reveals that there are obviously many more to be explored.
+One potential problem is the sheer number of link types that exist and the lack of uniformity across different Jira repos.
+To address this problem, we performed a qualitative labelling process similarly to the issue types to unify the 90 uniquely named link types across the 16 Jira repos.

 To create a unified set of link types, we first grouped the link types together based on types with similar word stems (e.g. ``finish-finish [gantt]'', ``gantt: finish-finish'' or ``Depend'', ``Dependency'', ``Dependent'', ``Depends'').
 Then, we compared the link types by their meaning.
 We looked up random examples in the respective ITS and reviewed the texts and properties of the involved issues as well as the language used to describe the link.
 For instance, we saw that 9 projects had a different link type name for ``\inc{}'', but all 8 used ``includes'' or synonyms such as ``contains'' or ``incorporates''.
-After this step, we arrived at 30 distinct link types.
-We list the link types that appeared in at least 25\% of the repos in Table~\ref{tab:LinkType} with brief descriptions, and the count of repos where they are used.
+After this step, we arrived at 34 distinct link types.
+We list the link types that appeared in at least 25\% of the repos in Table~\ref{tab:LinkType} with brief descriptions and the count of repos where they are used.